Error303bul/HKL-JS-compilator/README.md

 Hello world!
 Goodbye world!;
 ```

 The code after the breakpoint it just a simple code same to without breakpoint.
 But you can use ```move breakpoint (name)``` procedure to move to the (name) breakpoint.
-If it`s breakpoint doesn`t exist you got an error.
+If this breakpoint does not exist you got an error.
 Example loop using the break point:

 ```
 $ var new zero